Posted on: October 8, 2020

-Align and coordinate with information security teams on the expanded cybersecurity threats posed during present and future pandemics.
+Align and coordinate with information security teams and the information risk management system on the expanded cybersecurity threats posed during present and future pandemics.
 Advanced phishing is now escalating (via e-mail, text, social media), and hackers and online scammers hope to exploit the remote worker who is not now fully shielded using corporate network protections, as evident by the July 2020 ISSA/ESG Research Report.

 Nurture a ‘team approach’ for individuals to foster a community sense of support when working remotely.
 For example, an occasional team call, words of encouragement, review of a paper, and confirmation of calculations will strengthen the internal network.

 Ensure a safe, clean, and reliable physical environment for essential workers (and occasional return visitors to the office) by using state of the art sanitation and PPE solutions.
 Provide an ergonomic workspace and technology to continue operations from the home environment.

 Develop transparent methods to analyze remote worker productivity.
 By measuring, reviewing, and acting on this data, HR can train employees on how to adjust individual roles and also create new positions not previously thought of pre-Covid-19.
 The new work rhythms are here to stay and will impact how business is conducted day to day and throughout the world.